lashoun/upgraded-fefates-randomizer/README.md

     - Enemy royals have "Sacred weapons+" (Raijinto+/Siegfried+/Fujin Yumi+/Brynhildr+) with buffed Mt (15), and Raijinto+ and Siegfried+ keep 1-2 range and their original buffs (Str/Def +4)
 - Wakizashi, Spear, Tomahawk and Battering Club are now 1-2 range
 - Silver weapons no longer self-debuff, but instead give -10 Avo, -2 Def/Res and -3 eff.
 Spd in enemy phase
-    - Enemies have "Silver Weapons+" which are do not have any of the aforementioned maluses
+    - Enemies have "Silver Weapons+" which do not have any of the aforementioned maluses

 #### Characters
-- Corrin gets Aptitude, Draconic Hex, Nohrian Trust and Hoshidan Unity so you can reclass them immediately after chapter 5; replace Draconic Hex with Nobility if you want the early game to remain interesting
+- Corrin gets Aptitude, Dragon Fang, Draconic Hex, Nohrian Trust and Hoshidan Unity so you can reclass them immediately after chapter 5; replace Draconic Hex with Nobility if you want the early game to remain interesting

 #### Classes
 - DLC class gender lock is removed